Parabolic loudspeaker: Sonic weapon

 The first use of a parabolic reflector in directing sound energy as a weapon was the Luftkanone designed by the German military during World War II.
 Its purpose was to emit a focused pulse of sonic energy directed from the ground to aircraft overhead, and to knock the aircraft out of the sky.
 The system for creating a shock wave of sonic energy relied on the combustion of methane and oxygen, with a frequency range of 800–1500 pulses per second.
 The parabolic reflector was 3.2 m in diameter.
 It failed as a weapon, primarily because its range was not sufficient.

-Modern sonic weapons such the Long Range Acoustic Device (LRAD) rely on multiple loudspeaker drivers for increased sound power, and may array them in a flat plane rather than on a parabolic surface.
+Modern sonic weapons such as the Long Range Acoustic Device (LRAD) rely on multiple loudspeaker drivers for increased sound power, and may array them in a flat plane rather than on a parabolic surface.
 Such weapons do not use parabolic reflectors which necessarily limit the number of drivers—a large area of drivers aimed at the reflector would occlude the parabolic dish.